dmounday/RF433MhzBridge/README.md

 The lowpowerGW folder contains the code to commicate with the remote sensors over 433Mhz RF.

 The SHT21_RF contains code for the remote humitity/temperature sensors.
 Remote node ID must be unique for eash sensor.
-Adding sensors requires adding there node ID to the ESPHome yaml file.
+Adding sensors requires adding the node ID to the ESPHome yaml file.

 The RF433WIFI folder contains a Kicad schematic for sample hardware.